saecki/crates.nvim/README.md

 Feel free to open issues.

 ## Features
+- Autmatically load when opening a Cargo.toml file (`autoload`)
+- Update while editing (`autoupdate`)
+- Show currently usable version
+- Show upgrade candidates
+- Show if only usable version is yanked
+- Show if no version is available
-- Show all available versions in a floating window
+- Open floating window with all available versions

 ## Setup
 ```lua